Online Blackjack Games

 Blackjack is one of the most popular casino games both online and in Las Vegas, Monaco and Macau.
-It is relatively simple to play (although there are plenty of variants to learn), and it’s a fun and entertaining game.
-Wombat Casino has a great choice of variants including Vegas Downtown Blackjack, Classic Gold and Live Multiplayer Blackjack.
+It is relatively simple to play even with big paws (although there are plenty of variants to learn), and it’s a fun and entertaining game.
+The Wombat has a great choice of variants including Vegas Downtown Blackjack, Classic Gold and Live Multiplayer Blackjack.

 How to play blackjack

 The basic aim of the game is to build a hand that scores 21, or as near as you can get to it.

 Number cards are scored by their face value, and Kings, Queens and Jacks score ten.
 Aces can score either 1 or 11 – you may have a choice depending on what your hand is.